RaspAP/raspap-tools/README.md

 Moving logging and temporary data to a RAM based files system can minimize the risk and extend the lifetime of the SD-card substantially.

 The script `create_RAM_version.sh` will replaces the default logging service, moves temporary file locations to RAM and switches off the file check and swap in `/boot/config.txt`.
-The remaing access to the SD-card can be checked with the tool `iotop`.
+The remaing access to the SD-card can be checked with the tool `iotop -aoP`.